Penalties For Larceny (NY PL 155.05) In Buffalo

 Stealing firearms, even if their value is less than $1,000, will also result in a Grand Larceny Fourth Degree charge, and you’ll face up to four years in prison if convicted.

 At its most serious level, Grand Larceny in the First Degree, you’ll be facing a B felony charge with a maximum sentence of 25 years.

 This charge alleges that you’ve stolen goods whose value exceeds $1,000,000, and is almost always charged in connection with other crimes.

 Whatever Larceny charge you’re facing, you need experienced legal help to protect your rights and freedom.

 The attorneys at Friedman & Ranzenhofer can help you.

-Call us today at 716-542-5444 for a free consultation with an experienced Buffalo criminal defense attorney.
+Call us today at 716-542-5444 for a legal consultation with an experienced Buffalo criminal defense attorney.